-The mobiles are located according to a 2D poisson process.
-Users belong to one operator and do not switch.
-Each operator uses the same constant datarate.
+The total number of mobiles is poisson distributed.
+The mobiles are randomly located over the service area.
+Mobiles belong to one operator and do not switch.
+Each mobile uses the same constant datarate.

 Users are not handed over between operators.
 The reasoning behind this assumption is that we believe that the operators are reluctant to carry other operators' traffic.
 From a technical point of view handover may be difficult to implement since an extensive knowledge of the cells of another operator is necessary.
-This means that either it is necessary to perform extensive setup of have large standardized interfaces that allow the necessary information to be transferred.
+This means that either it is necessary to perform extensive setup or have large standardized interfaces that allow the necessary information to be transferred.
 Finally for security reasons one operator may be reluctant to let another into their network.

 In this paper the analysis focuses on the downlink, i.e. the link from the fixed infrastructure to the mobile user.
 The reason is that in future systems we expect a lot of data going to the user.
 As much as 90% of the traffic may be going to the user.
 Thus the critical link will be the downlink even if the uplink generally is considered to be the critical one.
-In this paper we assume that the codes used are perfectly orthogonal when they are from the same base station.
+In this paper we assume that the spreading codes used in the DS-CDMA case are perfectly orthogonal when they are from the same base station.
+In the frequency hopping case there is no adjacent channel interference.